wavefrontHQ/docs/pages/doc/wavefront_acessibility.md

 <td>Perform different actions depending on the current selection:
 <ul>
 <li>Exit from current selection or active state, such as a text editor. </li>
 <li>Close a pop-up window or any opened menu, such as a drop-down menu, or an ellipsis icon menu.
-Returns you to the parent or closest interactive element, if the current component disappears.
+Returns you to the parent or closest interactive element if the current component disappears.
 Always orients you on the page post an action.</li>
 </ul></td>
 </tr>
 <tr>
 <td><strong>Space</strong></td>
-<td>Select or deselect a check box. <p>Alternatively, you can do this by pressing <strong>Enter</strong>, but it is not mandatory.</p></td>
+<td>Select or deselect a check box and enter drag-and-drop mode. <p>You can select or deselect check boxes by pressing <strong>Enter</strong>, but it is not mandatory.</p>
+<p>Drag-and-drop functionality is supported when you create or edit charts.
+To enter drag-and-drop mode, press <strong>Space</strong>, use the arrow keys to rearrange, and press <strong>Space</strong> again to drop the item in its new position.</p></td>
 </tr>
 </tbody>
 </table>